microsoft/TinyBlazorAdmin/deployment.md

 This will create an invite that you can share with the recipient.
 Once the invite is accepted, the name should be visible in the list.

-## Connect the Data
+## Configuration

 Let's add the connection to the Azure Storage table.
 In your AzUrlShortener resource group us look for the Azure storage starting by "urldata" and grab the connectionstring.

 ![get connectionstring][grab_connstring]

-Now that we have the connectionstring, add it the configuration of the Azure static web App under the name `UlsDataStorage`.
+Now that we have the connectionstring, add it the application setting of the Azure static web App under the name `UlsDataStorage`.

-![add_config][add_config]
+![add UlsDataStorage application setting][add_config]

+The TinyBlazorAdmin doesn't need to have a custom domain name.
+It's just a website that will be used internally.
+So we can use the default URL provided by Azure Static Web App.
+However, to let it know what is the domain add another application setting named `customDomain`.
+This will be used in the copy button to quickly copy the short URL to the clipboard.

+![add customDomain application setting][add_custom_domain]

 ## Try it!